A Neural Entity Coreference Resolution Review: Entity Coreference Resolution evaluation metrics

 where $w_c(C_j^i)=|C_j^i|, w_k(K_i) = |K_i| \And w_s(S_j) = |S_j|$.
 Then, Final Precision and Final Recall are calculated as:

 where $N$ represents the number of entities in the documents.

 The B-cubed implementation has a significant flaw.
-The approach metrics, both precision and recall, are computed by comparing if the entities are containing the mention leading to entities being used more than once causing inaccurate results.
+The approach metrics, both precision and recall, are computed by checking if the entities are containing the mention, leading to inaccurate results in cases where entities are being used more than once.